natecraddock/website/content/blog/resource-forks-and-lzrw-compression.md

 The QuickDraw format also specifies certain bytes that are stored in the header of the image:

-> "In a picture created in extended version 2 or version 2 format, the first
+> In a picture created in extended version 2 or version 2 format, the first
 > opcode is the 2-byte VersionOp opcode: $0011.
 This is followed by the 2-byte
-> Version opcode: $02FF"
+> Version opcode: $02FF

 So I could look at the decompressed `PPic` files and look for `0011` and `02FF` to confirm that the decompression was successful.
 The QuickDraw PDF also